'Ban E-cigarette use indoors,' says WHO

 2. A heating coil inside the atomiser heats liquid nicotine contained in a cartridge

-3. Liquid nicotine becomes vapour and is inhaled.
-The 'smoke' produced is largely water vapour.
-Many e-cigarettes have an LED light as a cosmetic feature to simulate traditional cigarette glow.'Health threats'
+3. The mixture becomes vapour and is inhaled.
+Many e-cigarettes have an LED light as a cosmetic feature to simulate traditional cigarette glow.

 The WHO warns exhaled e-cigarette vapour could increase the background air levels of some toxicants and nicotine.